Do most of your

 · Is your work always your absolute best?

-· Do you show professionalism and courtesy in your client
+· Do you show professionalism and courtesy in your client communication?

 · Do you make an effort to build a relationship with your client?